markstock/rocktools/README.md

 possibly, landscapes.

 If you find rocktools useful, or use it in a competition, the author would appreciate hearing from you.
-Please e-mail Mark Stock at mstock@umich.edu

 -----------------------------------------------------------------------

-2.0 Getting Started
+## 2.0 Getting Started

 To get rocktools up and running, you only need to build the software and place the executables in an appropriate place.
 This may be as easy as running:

-	% make
+    make

 in the directory with this file.